Nobody running Lebanon, says central bank boss | Business

 Nobody running Lebanon, says central bank boss

-"So far you have nobody running the country," he told Radio Free Lebanon.
-The central bank has effectively been subsidising fuel and other vital imports for the last two years by providing dollars at exchange rates below the real price of the Lebanese pound - most recently at 3,900 pounds to the dollar compared to parallel market rates above 20,000 - eating into a reserve which Salameh said now stood at $14 billion.
+The central bank has effectively been subsidising fuel and other vital imports by providing dollars at exchange rates below the real price of the Lebanese pound - most recently at 3,900 pounds to the dollar compared to parallel market rates above 20,000 - eating into a reserve which Salameh said now stood at $14 billion.
+In order to continue providing such support, the central bank has said it needs legislation to allow use of the mandatory reserve, a portion of deposits that must be preserved by law.

 - Country: